 Keep it clean.
 Clear dust and dirt away from registers and vacuum return air grilles.
 A clean system works better, lasts longer and uses less electricity.
 Reduced airflow wears your home heating system out.

 Schedule a check-up.
 Regular preventative maintenance is the best way to ensure trouble-free operation and peak performance all winter long.
-A professional check-up from Lloyds Heating will address tasks you should not handle, such as checking for gas leaks, evaluating the temperature rise, checking and cleaning internal system components, measuring airflow, checking electrical connections and more.
+A professional check-up from Lloyd’s Heating, Inc. will address tasks you should not handle, such as checking for gas leaks, evaluating the temperature rise, checking and cleaning internal system components, measuring airflow, checking electrical connections and more.